duburcqa/jiminy/README.md

 # Getting started

-Jiminy is compatible with Linux, MacOS, and Windows.
-It also supports Python2.7 and Python3.5+.
-However, only pre-compiled binaries for Python are available for Linux/Python3.6 and Windows/Python3.8, which can be installed using `pip`.
-Otherwise, it has to be built from source for now.
+Jiminy is compatible with Linux and Windows It supports both Python2.7 and Python3.5+.
+Jiminy is distributed on PyPi for Python 3.6/3.7/3.8 on Linux and Windows, and can be installed using `pip`.
+Furthermore, helper scripts to built the dependencies from source on Windows and Linux are available.
 The complete installation instructions are available [here](./INSTALL.md).